What are child bike sizes? And what size bike for my child should I get?

 4. Choose A Lightweight Bike

 Buying a heavy bike will discourage your kid from using it very often.
 Sure, they’ll be riding on their bikes, but their weight can affect their experience and performance when maneuvering it.
-It’ll be very challenging for a kid to climb steep terrains or go fast if their bikes are too heavy.
+It’ll be challenging for a kid to climb steep terrains or go fast if their bikes are too heavy.

 5. Check The Brakes

 The brakes are the most vital safety feature every bike should have.
 The brake system allows your child to stop or slow down their bikes.
 This feature will keep them safe as they’re riding it.
-However, just because you see a bike with a built-in brake system, it doesn’t mean it’s the right bicycle.
+However, just because you see a bike with a built-in brake system doesn’t mean it’s the right bicycle.
 Before buying one, you should scrutinize its functionality, size, and ease of use.

 child bike sizes